Meole Brace

 The Rea Brook, a tributary of the River Severn, flows through the area.
 The brook was in the past known as the "Meole Brook".

 Meole Village is the name used locally for the older part of Meole Brace, which was originally a village outside Shrewsbury.
 It still retains a village feel, though it is surrounded by newer urban development.
 This older settlement lies on the route of a Roman road and could be older than the town of Shrewsbury.
-There are two estates, Radbrook and a privately owned estate near the retail park.

 Nearby are the small villages of Nobold and Pulley.

+History

+In 1931 the parish had a population of 2253.
+On 1 April 1935 the parish was abolished and portions merged with Shrewsbury, Condover and Great Hanwood.

 Etymology

-The name Meole Brace comes from the old Saxon manor house, which no longer stands, owned by the Brace family (perhaps originally 'de Bracey': Norman barons).
-It has been known as Meole, or Mole, or Mill for almost 1000 years; it may come from Mill, as in flour mill, as there was certainly a mill on the brook, or possibly from the Welsh 'moel' meaning "bare", or by extension "bare hill" - or from Old English mele, "meal" as in "oatmeal", referring to the sediment in the brook giving a "mealy" appearance.
-This last etymology is supported by most of the earlier (Middle English) spellings which have "Mele" without an "o"; 'Malvern', derived from the Welsh moel, appears as mal- or mael- while Old English myll "mill" only appears with an e in southeastern (mostly Kentish) texts.
+Meole Brace takes the first part of its name from the Meole Brook, the etymology of whose name is debated.
+The settlement is first attested under this name in the Domesday Book of 1086, as Mela.
+Thereafter the name is usually attested in the plural, with thirteenth-century spellings including Meles, Moles, Meoles and Mueles.
+It is thought that the name came to be used in plural form because several different landowners held parts of the Meole estate.
+The name is first attested with the addition of Brace in 1274, as Melesbracy.
+This element comes from the name of the de Braci family, which held part of the land at Meole.

+Early history and archaeology

+An Iron Age double ring ditch has been excavated at Meole Brace.
+Amongst other finds, parts of an iron age sword and scabbard were recovered.

+Also at Meole Brace, an extensive roadside settlement along the line of the Roman military road connecting Viroconium Cornoviorum (Wroxeter) and Caersws was uncovered, with evidence of trading of amphorae and mortaria.

 Amenities

-A5112 (Hereford Road), formerly the A49, is the main road running north–south.
-There is a large retail park in Meole Brace, with several leading retailers, including Sports Direct, Halfords, Argos, Marks & Spencer, Next, Currys PC World and TK Maxx.
-There is also a McDonald's and Pizza Hut restaurant, a Costa café and a Sainsbury's supermarket.
+The A5112 (Hereford Road), formerly the A49, is the main road running north–south.
+There is a large retail park in Meole Brace, with several leading retailers.
 The Welsh Marches and Cambrian railway lines run through the area, but there is no longer a railway station here.

 There is a local comprehensive secondary school, Meole Brace School, and in the heart of the village there is a Church of England primary school and nursery.

 The village also has a church, Holy Trinity Meole Brace (part of Trinity Churches).
 Built at a cost of £7500 on the site of the old vicarage, the present building was consecrated by the Bishop of Hereford in 1869 and is a Grade II* listed building.
 The parish is now in the Church of England Diocese of Lichfield.
-Phillip John Cansdale is the Vicar.
+Phil Cansdale is the current Vicar.

+A social centre of the Meole village is the Peace Memorial Hall in Church Road, erected by the Meole Brace Literary and Debating Society and opened in 1922 to serve the community in honour of villagers who died and those who served in the First World War.
+The Hall contains a framed roll of honour listing all who served.